pierrediedhiou/cybersecurity-journey/glossary.md

 at word or byte level to identify differences
 - **CNAME Record** — Canonical Name DNS record, maps one domain name to another domain name
+- **Cookie** — A small text file saved by a website in your browser to remember who you are and track your activity.
+Used for:
+  - Session Management — Keeps you logged in across pages
+  - Personalization — Remembers preferences like dark mode, language
+  - Tracking and Analytics — Monitors browsing behavior
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU